Psy.D. in Clinical Psychology

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Learning Model | Clinical Training Sequence | Internship | Internship Match Listing | Dissertation | Psy.D.
 Colloquia | Christian Integration | Employment | FAQ | Student Admissions, Outcomes, and Other Data

-Graduates of the Doctoral Program in Clinical Psychology will be eligible for licensure as clinical psychologists and as such are prepared for employment in a wide range of settings.
-Some of these opportunities include faith-based Christian group practices, Veterans Administration Centers, active-duty military psychologist slots, psychiatric hospitals, community mental health centers, correctional institutions, university teaching positions, and university counseling programs.
+Graduates of the Doctorate in Clinical Psychology will be eligible for licensure as clinical psychologists and as such are prepared for employment in a wide range of settings.
+Some of these opportunities include faith-based Christian group practices, Veterans Administration Centers, active-duty military psychologist positions, psychiatric hospitals, community mental health centers, correctional institutions, university teaching positions, and university counseling programs.
 Graduates of the Psy.D. program are also able to pursue a variety of specialty settings such as post-doctoral fellowships in neuropsychology.

 Psy.D. in Clinical Psychology graduates will be able to: